 Yes, Clarke University provides students an opportunity to earn college credit for documented learning that has taken place outside of the traditional classroom setting through a process called Prior Learning Assessment (PLA).
 Visit our webpage for more information.

 How do I convert my micro courses to badges and/or credit to count toward a degree?

-How do I apply to get an Associate of Arts or Bachelor of Applied Studies degree from Clarke through the CareerPLUS program?
+How do I apply to get a Bachelor of Applied Studies degree from Clarke through the CareerPLUS program?

-Will I be able to take all courses online if I decide to pursue my Associate of Arts or Bachelor of Applied Studies degree from Clarke?
+Will I be able to take all courses online if I decide to pursue my Bachelor of Applied Studies degree from Clarke?

 Am I eligible for financial aid if I pursue a degree through the CareerPLUS program?